Luxury Japan Tour Spring 2019

 |Kyoto, Sanjusangendo Temple|

-We travel to the ancient capital of Nara to see the impressive giant bronze Buddha – Japan’s largest – housed in the famous all-wood Tōdai-ji temple.
+We travel to the ancient capital of Nara to see the picturesque park, home to a number of temples and deer in beautiful landscaped gardens.
+From the huge sitting Buddha in Todaiji Temple we gently walk up to Nigatsu-do Temple.
+We have sweeping views across the park and the town beyond.
 We’ll stroll through Nara-kōen Park, which is home to very friendly local deer who will follow you hoping for tasty treats!
-Moving on, we visit the Kasuga Taisha Shrine, which dates from Nara’s time as the capital of Japan and we’ll also visit the lovely Isui-en Strolling Gardens, where you can watch the carp and wander amongst the plum, cherry, and maple trees.
+Moving on, we’ll also visit the lovely Isui-en Strolling Gardens, where you can watch the carp and wander amongst the plum, cherry, and maple trees.

 |Local trains||Hotel Granvia Kyoto|